Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications

 We consider a downlink mmWave system, where the base station (BS) serves a single-antenna mobile user equipment (UE).
 The BS is equipped with a uniform linear array of $N$ elements and an RGB camera (visual data sensor), as illustrated in Fig.~\ref{fig:system model}.
+We assume that the UE is visible to the sensing infrastructure and a line-of-sight (LoS) mmWave link exists\footnote{When the LoS path is blocked, distributed camera sensing can mitigate occlusions \cite{imran2024environment}, while proactive blockage prediction and multimodal sensing can further improve robustness \cite{charan2022computer,radarblockageprediction,wu2022lidar}.}.
 At time step $t$, the BS transmits $s[t]\in \Cs$ with normalized symbol power $\Es\left[|s|^2\right]=1$ to the UE.
 We assume a block fading channel between time slots.
 Let $\vb[t] \in \Cs^{N}$ denote the beamforming vector at time step $t$ with $\Es\left[\vb[t]^\H\vb[t]\right]=P$, where $P$ is the transmit power budget.
 Then, the received signal $y[t]$ is given as

 where $\hb[t] \in \Cs^{N }$ denotes the channel between the BS and the UE at time step $t$, and $n[t]\sim\Ccl\Ncl(0, \sigma_{\rm n}^2)$ is additive white Gaussian noise (AWGN) with power $\sigma_{\rm n}^2$.
 The signal-to-noise ratio (SNR) at time slot $t$ is thus given by